Mexico's oil regulator fires 18 employees from contract oversight unit

-MEXICO CITY, Feb 14 (Reuters) - Mexico’s oil regulator fired 18 employees on Friday that formed part of a unit responsible for supervising some 100 exploration and production contracts won at auction by private companies including U.S.-based Exxon Mobil Corp Britain’s BP.
+MEXICO CITY (Reuters) - Mexico’s oil regulator fired 18 employees on Friday that formed part of a unit responsible for supervising some 100 exploration and production contracts won at auction by private companies including U.S.-based Exxon Mobil Corp and Britain’s BP.

 The unit also oversees plans for several hundred leases belonging to state oil company Pemex.